 What's happened

 Families of Grenfell Tower fire victims are challenging the government's decision to limit preservation of wall sections with handprints and inscriptions above the ninth floor.
-They argue these sections hold vital memories, despite government plans to deconstruct the tower and restrict preservation to lower floors.
-The legal process is ongoing.
+They argue these sections hold vital memories, despite plans to deconstruct the tower and restrict preservation to lower floors.
+Legal proceedings are ongoing.

 What's behind the headline?